 40 states settle Google location-tracking charges for $392M

 HARTFORD, Conn.
-(AP) — Google has agreed to a $391.5 million settlement with 40 states in connection with an investigation into how the company tracked users’ locations, state attorneys general announced Monday, calling it the largest multistate privacy settlement in U.S history.
+(AP) — Search giant Google has agreed to a $391.5 million settlement with 40 states to resolve an investigation into how the company tracked users’ locations, state attorneys general announced Monday.

-The investigation by the states, which officials said was spurred by a 2018 Associated Press story, found that Google continued to track people’s location data even after they opted out of such tracking.
+The states’ investigation was sparked by a 2018 Associated Press story, which found that Google continued to track people’s location data even after they opted out of such tracking by disabling a feature the company called “location history.”

+The attorneys general called the settlement a historic win for consumers, and the largest multistate settlement in U.S history dealing with privacy.

+It comes at a time of mounting unease over privacy and surveillance by tech companies that has drawn growing outrage from politicians and scrutiny by regulators.
+The Supreme Court’s ruling last month ending the constitutional protections for abortion raised potential privacy concerns for women seeking the procedure or related information online.

-The AP reported that many Google services on Android devices and iPhones store your location data even if you’ve used a privacy setting that says it will prevent Google from doing so.
+The AP reported that many Google services on Android devices and iPhones store users’ location data even if they’ve used a privacy setting that says it will prevent Google from doing so.
 Computer-science researchers at Princeton confirmed these findings at the AP’s request.

 Storing such data carries privacy risks and has been used by police to determine the location of suspects.